nik-x625/qlines_app/README.md

 Remove the old certificates that might be there, also pushed to Git: rm -rf certbot-certificates
-In the docker-compose.yml, uncomment the section for ‘certbot’, make sure the indentation is same as other items under “services”. for qlines.net => in 'docker-compose.yml' use '-d qlines.net -d www.qlines.net' run 'docker compose up' (not with -d option, to see the logs)
+In the docker-compose.yml, uncomment the section for 'certbot', make sure the indentation is same as other items under "services". for qlines.net => in 'docker-compose.yml' use '-d qlines.net -d www.qlines.net' run 'docker compose up' (not with -d option, to see the logs)
 Make sure that certificate files are produced in folder /opt/qlines_proxy/certbot-certificates/live Edit the docker-compose.yml and for blog.qlines.net => in 'docker-compose.yml' use '-d blog.qlines.net' run 'docker compose up' (not with -d option, to see the logs)
 Make sure that certificate files are produced in folder /opt/qlines_proxy/certbot-certificates/live

-After all certificates are produced, we don’t need the certbot anymore.
+After all certificates are produced, we don't need the certbot anymore.
 Replace the nginx config file with the one with SSL settings:
 Cd /opt/qlines_proxy
 Cp nginx_http_and_https.conf ./nginx-conf/nginx.conf
 Edit the docker-compose.yml and comment out the certbot section Run docker compose up -d
-Test addresses ‘qlines.net’ and ‘blog.qlines.net’ to verify if the connection is fine.
+Test addresses 'qlines.net' and 'blog.qlines.net' to verify if the connection is fine.
-Clean up the docker unused images with: “docker system prune” Reboot the vps with ‘reboot’ command to make sure that all the containers and all sites (qlines.net, blog.qlines.net) are up and running.
+Clean up the docker unused images with: "docker system prune" Reboot the vps with 'reboot' command to make sure that all the containers and all sites (qlines.net, blog.qlines.net) are up and running.
 Renew the server certificates (Letsencrypt)
 While installing the qlines_proxy container, the certificates are installed.
 But to renew it do the following steps:
 Connect to vps through vscode
 Cd /opt/qlines_proxy/
-Edit the docker-compose.yml file and uncomment the part for ‘certbot’ service. for qlines.net => in 'docker-compose.yml' use '-d qlines.net -d www.qlines.net' docker compose up -d
+Edit the docker-compose.yml file and uncomment the part for 'certbot' service. for qlines.net => in 'docker-compose.yml' use '-d qlines.net -d www.qlines.net' docker compose up -d
-Ignore the warning like: “WARN[0000] a network with name custom_qlines_network exists” docker compose restart webserver
+Ignore the warning like: "WARN[0000] a network with name custom_qlines_network exists" docker compose restart webserver
 Make sure that certificate files are produced in folder /opt/qlines_proxy/certbot-certificates/live